amcmassembly/Python/Covid-19-Dashboard/README.md

 3. [Future Updates](#future)

 ## Introduction <a name="introduction"></a>
-This folder contains scripts related to the new RaISe Covid-19 Power BI dashboard.
+This folder contains scripts related to the new automated RaISe Covid-19 Power BI dashboard.
 These scripts perform a number of functions:

 - retrieving data through API calls and web scraping
 - calculating 7 day moving averages; organising data in a database